NetworkwithJosh/IT-Project/CustomerService/Communication-Best-Practices.md

 - I allow the user to explain the issue fully without interruption.

 - I pay attention to urgency or stress behind their words.
+  If someone says, *"My printer's not working and I've got a deadline,"* I understand the pressure they're under.